-Puppies are known to have sensitive stomachs, and it doesn’t take much motion to make them vomit.
+Puppies are known to have sensitive stomachs, and it doesn’t take much movement to make them vomit.
 If the new puppy is in your lap when this happens, it can be a bit messy.
 If the puppy is in a crate, on the other hand, this is relatively easy to clean up.

 Puppies can also be quite nervous and squirmy during the car ride and have been known to get themselves and their drivers in trouble.
-Accidents and near accidents have occurred when puppies have wriggled underneath the brake pedal, inadvertently hit the automatic window button, or knocked the gearshift into neutral...REMEMBER THE PLUSH TOY!
+Accidents and rear-accidents have occurred when puppies have wriggled underneath the brake pedal, inadvertently hit the automatic window button, or knocked the gearshift into neutral...REMEMBER THE PLUSH TOY!

 The First Night